git worktree manager · v0.4

 The ones you'll alias.

-• grove create <branch>Create worktree + copy envs + symlinks + afterCreate
+• grove create <branch>Create worktree + copy envs + symlinks + afterCreate; --detach for independent deps

 • grove cd [name|index]Print path to cd into; fuzzy picker without args

-• grove listTable of worktrees with status, port, and index
+• grove listTable of worktrees with status, port, and index; --json, --plain

 • grove review [pr]Check out a GitHub PR into a ready-to-run worktree